Who qualifies for Medicare in North Carolina?

 Three types of Medicare Advantage Plans include HMO (Health Maintenance Organization), PPO (Preferred Provider Organization), and PFFS (Private Fee for Service) plans.
 They are offered by private insurance companies funded by the Federal Government through the Centers for Medicare & Medicaid Services.

-How Much is a Medicare Supplement Plan?
+How Much does a Medicare Supplement Plan?

 Medicare Supplement plan costs vary with location and which of the 10 standardized plans you choose.
 These medical insurance plans do not provide prescription drug coverage, but a stand-alone drug plan can be purchased.